Selcuk-kripto/modifiedPW/README.md

 The following files are needed to run the code:

+"ADK9.txt":           Contains the integer values corresponding to the vector space representations of the nonzero elements in GF(2^9).

 "ADK11.txt":          Contains the integer values corresponding to the vector space representations of the nonzero elements in GF(2^{11}).

 "ADK15.txt":          Contains the integer values corresponding to the vector space representations of the nonzero elements in GF(2^{15}).